seblabbe/MATH2010-Logiciels-mathematiques/Exercices/chap15.en.rst

 `\beta\in[-\pi/2,\pi/2]` is the latitude of the place in question.
 Write the function ``D(beta, d)``::

-    sage:
+    sage: # edit here

-Construct the lsit of duration of sunshine in Marseille for the 31 days of the month of July 2017::
+Construct the list of duration of sunshine in Marseille for the 31 days of the month of July 2017::

-    sage:
+    sage: # edit here

 .. http://maths-au-quotidien.fr/lycee/duree.pdf
 .. >>> D = 24 - S(24)/pi*acos(tan(beta)*tan(asin(sin(kappa)*sin(pi*S(2)/365*d))))